Michael Turk: Arizona State

-On June 3, after failing to be selected by a team, in an unprecedented decision, the NCAA restored Turk's remaining two years of eligibility and allowed him to return to Arizona State.
+On January 6, 2020, he opted to declare for the 2020 NFL draft.
+On June 3, 2020, after failing to be selected by a team, in an unprecedented decision, the NCAA restored Turk's remaining two years of eligibility and allowed him to return to Arizona State.

 As a junior in 2020, due to the COVID-19 pandemic, Arizona State only played 4 contests during the season.
 He registered a career-high 47.2-yard average on 14 punts and received first-team All-Pac-12 honors.